 So, it’s both a legal and moral duty to spot the signs of depression in your workplace.

-Let’s look at what depression is, the laws on mental health, and how to help employees suffering at work.
+In this blog, we will cover more on what depression is, the laws on mental health, and how to help employees suffering at work.

 What are the signs of depression?